-The use of any loader attachment is NOT recommended on tractor with a tricycle wheel arrangement.
-Tricycle type tractors are unstable for front loader use.
+Never permit any person other than the operator to ride or board the tractor or implement at any time.
+ALLOW NO RIDERS!

-- A heavy load can cause instability in driving a tractor.
+A heavy load can cause instability in driving a tractor.
 Make sure the front or rear of the tractor is properly counter-balanced with weights.
-Always drive slowly especially around turns.
-An unstable tractor could steer badly and possibly tip over, causing injury or death. - Most accidents occur because of neglect or carelessness.
+Always drive slowly - especially around turns.
+An unstable tractor could steer badly and possibly tip over, causing injury or death.

+Most accidents occur because of neglect or carelessness.
 Keep all helpers and bystanders at a safe distance.
-REMEMBER FALLING BALES CAN ROLL OR TUMBLE. - Beware of low electrical wires when loader is raised.
-Serious injury or death can result if contact is made. - Always insert spears into the bale NEVER under the bale.
-Failure to insert spears into bale can allow bale to roll back when loader is raised, causing serious injury or death. - Do not handle bales that exceed the bale weight limitations of the loader. - Carry the bale slowly and as low as possible to the ground. - Operate the loader controls smoothly, avoiding jerky operation. - When handling round bales on a slope, always approach the bale with the tractor facing uphill. - Never use the tractor/loader to stop a rolling bale. - Only use a tractor equipped with a ROPS cab or rollover protective structure. - When stacking bales, ALWAYS MAKE SURE BALES ARE PLACED SO THE STACK IS STABLE.
+REMEMBER FALLING BALES CAN ROLL OR TUMBLE.

+Beware of low electrical wires when loader is raised.
+Serious injury or death can result if contact is made.

+Always insert spears into the bale - NEVER under the bale.
+Failure to insert spears into bale can allow bale to roll back when loader is raised, causing serious injury or death.

+Do not handle bales that exceed the bale weight limitations of the loader or bale spears.

+Carry the bale slowly and as low as possible to the ground.

+Operate the loader and hydraulic controls smoothly, avoiding jerky operation.

+When handling round bales on a slope, always approach the bale with the tractor facing uphill.

+Never use the tractor/loader to stop a rolling bale.

+Only use a tractor equipped with a ROPS cab or rollover protective structure.
+Keep foldable ROPS systems in "locked up" position at all times.
+Keep seat belt fastened.

+When stacking bales, ALWAYS MAKE SURE BALES ARE PLACED SO THE STACK IS STABLE.